 Jeff Guenther on Jun 30, 2019

 Have you ever thought about becoming an online therapist?
 If you have, you’ve basically got two options.
 You can join a telehealth service like Better Help or TalkSpace.
 Which means you become a contractor for them and they pay you an hourly rate while sending you clients and taking care of the technology part.
 Or you can provide online counseling yourself without a third party service and take care of all the marketing and technology on your end.
 Both paths have their pros and cons and I’d like to discuss them in this article.
-If you are thinking of joining Better Help or TalkSpace, or if you’re just curious about the ins and outs of exactly how they operate, then you should listen to this week’s podcast episode where I interview a therapist that is signed up for both services.
+If you are thinking of joining Better Help or TalkSpace, or if you’re just curious about the ins and outs of exactly how they operate, then you should listen to this interview where I talk to a therapist that is signed up for both services.
 Honestly, it’s a fascinating conversation.
 The future of therapy is moving online and these two companies are trying to lead the charge.
 They have some growing to do and they have been evolving away from some problematic behaviors, but they know what they’re doing and they might be revolutionizing the mental health industry whether we like it or not.
-Click play below or listen on Apple Podcasts or Spotify.

 Technology companies like Better Help and TalkSpace have millions of dollars invested in their success by big time investment companies.
 These investment firms typically put profit first.
 They want to get as much money back on their investment as possible.
 The drive to make money usually permeates every decision they make.
 These companies have an obligation to make their shareholders happy.
 That’s not to say they can’t do good important work and develop technologies that benefit the mental health field.
 But it’s something to keep in mind when trying to understand the decision making that could go on at companies like these.
 So if you decide to work for Better Help or TalkSpace remember that many of their decisions are made from a place of making the experience better in order to make more money, not necessarily making the care that they provide better for the client or therapist.